-A wave of micro-investing apps have allowed users to invest spare money in small amounts in selected exchange traded funds (ETFs), which are securities that track a basket of stocks, bonds, commodities, or indexes — like the S&P 500 index, for instance.
-You can often select a ready-made portfolio depending your risk tolerance and invest as little as $5 each day.
+A wave of micro-investing apps have allowed users to invest spare money in small amounts in selected exchange-traded funds (ETFs), which are securities that track a basket of stocks, bonds, commodities, or indexes — like the S&P 500 index, for instance.
+You can often select a ready-made portfolio depending on your risk tolerance and invest as little as $5 each day.

 Take Acorns as an example: It automatically invests a small amount of your money daily, weekly, or monthly.
 One of Acorns’ interesting features is rounding up your purchases to the nearest full dollar amount and makes the change available for you to invest.

 Let’s say you used a credit card to buy a cup of coffee for $2.75.
 You can choose to invest the 25 cents on the app, or Acorns will invest the change for you if you elect automatic-roundup investments.
 It’s free to open an Acorns account.
 The app charges $1 per month if your balance is under $5,000, or 0.25 percent per year if your balance is $5,000 or more.

 We’ve reviewed four micro-investing apps.
 Read more about their features here.

 One thing to note: These apps target investors saving small amounts of cash, so you want to make sure the fees don’t eat into your returns.
 As a reference, the average ETF fee is 0.24%, and the average for target-date funds is 0.71%, according to Morningstar.
 So, it really doesn’t make much sense for you to pay $12 a year if you only invest $200 a year through Acorns — the fee would be a sky-high 6%.

 Best for: People with cash sitting idle in their checking account.
 And those who have the best intention to save but struggle to get over the emotional barrier.
 The automated apps help you save spare money and potentially grow it through investing.

 Open a Roth IRA